Yettishar

-Yettishar (Note: Also spelled Yettishahr (from Uyghur) or Yättä Shähär (from Chagatai).)
+Yettishar (Note: Also spelled Yettesheher or Yettishahr (from Uyghur) or Yättä Shähär (from Chagatai).)
 (Chagatai: یته شهر; يەتتەشەھەر; lit.
-'Seven Cities' or 'Heptapolis'), also known as Kashgaria or the Kashgar Emirate, was a Turkic state in Xinjiang that existed from 1864 to 1877, during the Dungan Revolt against the Qing dynasty.
+'Seven Cities' or 'Heptapolis'), also known as Kashgaria or the Kashgar Emirate, was a Turkic, Kokandi Uzbek Andijanis state in Xinjiang that existed from 1864 to 1877, during the Dungan Revolt against the Qing dynasty.
 It was an Islamic monarchy ruled by Yakub Beg, a Kokandi who secured power in Kashgar (later made Yettishar's capital) through a series of military and political manoeuvres.
 Yettishar's eponymous seven cities were Kashgar, Khotan, Yarkand, Yengisar, Aksu, Kucha, and Korla.

 In 1873, the Ottoman Empire recognised Yettishar as a vassal state and Yakub Beg as its emir.
 The Ottoman flag flew over Kashgar from 1873 to 1877.

 On 18 December 1877, the Qing army entered Kashgar and brought the state to an end.

 Background

 By the 1860s, Xinjiang had been under Qing rule for a century.
 The area had been conquered in 1759 from the Dzungar Khanate whose core population, the Oirats, subsequently became the targets of genocide.
 However, Xinjiang consisted mostly of semi-arid or desert lands, which were not attractive to potential Han settlers aside from a few traders.
 Consequently, Turkic peoples such as the Uyghurs settled in the area instead.

 The Uyghurs were not known by their present name until the early 20th century.
 The Uzbeks that dwelled close to present-day Xinjiang were collectively called "Andijanis" or "Kokandis", while the Uyghurs in the Tarim Basin were known as "Turki", likely due to their Turkic language.
 There were also Uyghur immigrants residing in the Ili area who were called "Taranchi".
 The modern term "Uyghur" was assigned to the Turki by the then newly created Soviet Union in 1921 at a conference in Tashkent.
 As a result, sources from the period of the Dungan Revolt make no mentions of Uyghurs.
 The conflict was mainly an ethnic and religious war fought by Muslims (particularly Hui) in China's Xinjiang, Shaanxi, Ningxia and Gansu provinces, from 1862 to 1877.

 Thousands of Muslim refugees from Shaanxi fled to Gansu.
 Some of them formed significant battalions in eastern Gansu, intending to reconquer their lands in Shaanxi.
 While the Hui rebels were preparing to attack Gansu and Shaanxi, Yakub Beg, an ethnic Uzbek or Tajik commander from the Kokand Khanate, fled from the Khanate in 1865 after losing Tashkent to the Russians, settled in Kashgar, and soon managed to take complete control of the oasis towns surrounding the Tarim Basin in southern Xinjiang.